-I expected Grant to offer a timetable for home purchase.
-But he instead responded as if Kate had impugned his ethnicity, or had scorned his mother’s good name.
+I expected Grant to offer a timetable for a home purchase.
+But he instead responded as if Kate had impugned his ethnicity or scorned his mother’s good name.
 It was clear he was very sensitive about his renter status.

 His deeply wounded reaction was a reflection of the era.
-It was the day and age when folks from teenagers on up were jumping at the chance to scoop up homes put within reach by zero-down payments and teaser-rate mortgages.
+That was the day and age when folks from teenagers on up were jumping at the chance to scoop up homes, put within reach by zero-down payments and teaser-rate mortgages.
 Some felt if you were still renting in such an environment, you weren’t part of the club.
-You were an outcast, a pariah, and seemingly one of life’s most pathetic sad sacks.
+You were an outcast, a pariah… seemingly, one of life’s most pathetic sad sacks.

 Judging from his response, I think Grant himself held that view.

-But, as events were soon to show, Grant wasn’t behind the times.
-He was ahead of them.
+But, as events were soon to show, Grant was actually ahead of the times.
 Just a year or two later, the mortgage meltdown would throw many overextended new homeowners into foreclosure.
 Suddenly, renting became not just acceptable, but the hip, trendy, now thing to do.
 By shunning the temptation to join the home-buying binge, Grant had been crazy like a fox.

 Renters by choice

-Beyond these renting advantages, there are a slew of economies that await the shrewd apartment resident who selects the right rental property.
-A partial list of such money savers might look something like this:
+But beyond these renting advantages, there are a slew of economies that await the shrewd renter who selects the right property.
+A partial list of such money savers looks something like this:

 Apartment building fitness centers.
-Joining a health club can set you back plenty, but at a great number of apartment communities, particularly newer ones, the chance to work out comes on the house, so to speak.
-With your club just a few floors away on an elevator, you’re saving gas and wear and tear on a vehicle, too.
+Joining a health club can set you back plenty.
+At a great number of apartment communities, though (particularly newer ones), the chance to work out comes on the house, so to speak.
+With your club just a few floors or in-complex streets away, you’re saving gas and wear and tear on a vehicle, too.
 Apartment communities lacking in-house fitness centers often give residents complimentary memberships at nearby facilities.
 “Gym memberships can cost upwards of $100 a month, so having your gym included with your rent is a significant savings, ” says Diana Pittro, executive vice-president of RMK Management Corp., which manages dozens of Chicago area communities.

 Swimming pool.
-Imagine the expense of installing your own in-ground swimming pool, then furnishing it with deck chairs, cabanas and pool cover, not to mention a summer’s supply of chlorine and pool chemicals.
-Now think of the time you’d spend keeping the pool in ship shape.
+Imagine the expense of installing your own in-ground swimming pool, then furnishing it with deck chairs, cabanas, and pool cover.
+Oh, and not to mention a summer’s supply of chlorine and pool chemicals.
+Now, think of the time you’d spend keeping the pool in ship shape.
 It would be like a second job.